 Issues and trends

-Authorized headings as facets
+Authorized access points as facets

 Advances in computer and networking technologies, including the move towards linked data and Semantic Web, are influencing the evolution of cataloging and authority control.
-The use of lexical or keyword searching in library catalogs and discovery systems has pushed metadata creators and stewards towards viewing these authorized terms used in bibliographic description as facets that discovery tools can surface to patrons for filtering and improving information retrieval.
-The controlled vocabulary Faceted Application of Subject Terminology (FAST) developed by OCLC is one example of this trend towards leveraging authorized terms as facets.
-As a controlled vocabulary for subject analysis derived from the Library of Congress Subject Headings (LCSH), FAST aims to simplify the control, use, and navigation of subject headings.
+The use of lexical or keyword searching in library catalogs and discovery systems has pushed metadata creators and stewards towards viewing these authorized access points used in bibliographic description as facets that discovery tools can surface to patrons for filtering and improving information retrieval.
+The controlled vocabulary Faceted Application of Subject Terminology (FAST) developed by OCLC is one example of this trend towards leveraging authorized access points as facets.
+As a controlled vocabulary for subject analysis derived from the Library of Congress Subject Headings (LCSH), FAST aims to simplify the control, use, and navigation of subject access points.
 Using FAST headings in bibliographic metadata enables easier indexing and display in discovery systems for use by patrons during the information retrieval process.

 Federated Authority Databases